Integrate django-oscar-accounts with Django Oscar

 merchant_reference=order_number,

-description="Redeemed to pay for order %s" % order_number)
+description="Redeemed to pay for order %s" % order_number,

-except exceptions.AccountException, e:
+except exceptions.AccountException as e:

-source_type, created = SourceType.objects.get_or_create(name="Accounts")
+source_type, _ = SourceType.objects.get_or_create(name="Accounts")

-source = Source(source_type=source_type,
+source = Source(

 amount_allocated=order_total,